 - Counter with pleasantness or neutrality. - Stay calm and attentive in order to assist your customer in doing the same don't allow your customer to elscalate the situation. - Don't interrupt.
 Interrupting a customer can simply make them more upset.
-Let them get out what they need to say, as drivers are in vulnerable position and must be careful!
-They are in person, seated below customer so that that the customer had the physical advantage, and strapped in without means of escape. - Pause to collect your thoughts whenever necessary. - Take slow breaths, even if you feel your chest starting to swell. - Don't take comments personally. - Find some rational thoughts that the angry customer is offering, and agree with it.
+Let them get out what they need to say. - Pause to collect your thoughts whenever necessary. - Take slow breaths, even if you feel your chest starting to swell. - Don't take comments personally. - Find some rational thoughts that the angry customer is offering, and agree with it.
 It will help if the two of you meet on some level.